 - Managing health records and charts

-Nurses with a more advanced degree may have more advanced job duties and accountabilities.
+Nurses with a higher degree may have more complex job duties and responsibilities.
 Nurse practitioners (NP), for instance, must hold a Master’s Degree and normally work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.

 Nursing Degree Options

 There are multiple degrees available to become a registered nurse.
 And to become an RN, a student must attend an accredited school and program.
 A student can receive a qualifying degree in as little as two years, or advance to achieve a graduate degree for a total of six years.
 Following are some short descriptions of the nursing degrees that are available in the Woonsocket RI area.

 - Associates.
 The Associate Degree in Nursing (ADN) is generally a 2 year program made available by community colleges.
 It readies graduates for an entry level job in nursing in healthcare facilities such as hospitals, clinics or nursing homes.
 Many utilize the ADN as an entry into nursing and subsequently earn a higher degree.

 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) offers more expansive training than the ADN.
 It is generally a four year program offered at colleges and universities.
 Licensed RNs may be qualified to complete an accelerated program based on their past training or degree and professional experience (RN to BSN).
 Those applying to the program might wish to advance to a clinical or administrative position, or be more competitive in the job market.

 - Master’s.
 The Master of Science in Nursing (MSN) is normally a two year program after acquiring the BSN.
 The MSN program provides specialization training, for instance to become a nurse practitioner or concentrate on administration, management or teaching.